-With the Forum’s photovoltaic pergola as its backdrop, this seawater swimming pool is part of an enclosed bathing area which gives you the chance to experience the Barcelona sea in a different way.
-There are fewer people, it’s more peaceful and it looks stunning in photos!.
+With the Forum"s photovoltaic pergola as its backdrop, this seawater swimming pool is part of an enclosed bathing area which gives you the chance to experience the Barcelona sea in a different way.
+Please bear in mind that the bathing area is paved and has no sand.
+You enter the water via steps.
+There are fewer people, it"s more peaceful and it looks stunning in photos!.

-Like its adjacent beaches, Bogatell beach is the result of the urban planning scheme which, with the boost given by Olympic Barcelona in 1992, made a firm commitment to making the seafront accessible and incorporating the beaches into green spaces, gardens and neighbouring districts.
+Situated between the Nova Icària and Mar Bella beaches Bogatell beach is the result of the urban planning scheme which, with the boost given by Olympic Barcelona in 1992, made a firm commitment to making the seafront accessible and incorporating the beaches into green spaces, gardens and the neighbouring districts.